scaffold-eth/scaffold-eth-2/README.md

 By default, ```yarn deploy``` will deploy the contract to the local network.
 You can change the defaultNetwork in `packages/hardhat/hardhat.config.ts.` You could also simply run ```yarn deploy --network target_network``` to deploy to another network.

 Check the `hardhat.config.ts` for the networks that are pre-configured.
-You can also add other network settings to the `hardhat.config.js file`.
+You can also add other network settings to the `hardhat.config.ts file`.
 Here are the [Alchemy docs](https://docs.alchemy.com/docs/how-to-add-alchemy-rpc-endpoints-to-metamask) for information on specific networks.

 Example: To deploy the contract to the Sepolia network, run the command below:
 ```